nicholascioli/rbroadlink/README.md

     _ => return Err("Not a remote!"),
 };

-// Use a remote-specific method to echo a learned code. let code = remote_device.learn_ir()
+// Use a remote-specific method to echo a learned IR code. let code = remote_device.learn_ir()
-    .expect("Could not learn code!");
+    .expect("Could not learn IR code!");
-remote_device.send_ir(&code)
+remote_device.send_code(&code)
     .expect("Could not send code!");
 ```